Introduction

 l) Actions causing injury to person or loss or damage to NAC’s property.

-m) Abuse of power and authority - The whistleblowing policy does not apply to staff grievances or complaints relating to job performance and terms and conditions of employment, of which are administered by the People & Culture (P&C) Department.
+n) Failure to comply with legal obligation related to NAC contracts or agreements (e.g. breach of a contractual or other common law obligation that the entity/ individual has with NAC, statutory duty or requirement, malpractice in relation to NAC’s affairs). - The whistleblowing policy does not apply to staff grievances or complaints relating to job performance and terms and conditions of employment, of which are administered by the People & Culture (P&C) Department.
+See examples of grievances or individual matter that is not a whistleblowing concern below:

 Reporting Structure and Responsibilities